instructure/pandarus/readme.md

 1. Install maven (e.g. ```brew install maven```)

-2. [Optional] Edit the build-all script to point CANVAS_DIR to your installation of canvas-lms.
+2. [Optional] Set the environment variable `CANVAS_DIR` if your canvas checkout is not located at the relative path `../canvas-lms`

 3. Run ```./build-all```